 Example: Honeybee (Apis mellifera), Honeybees are important as they contribute to crop pollination and maintenance of other species.

-Body structure: Arachnids have a body divided into two main parts, the Cephalothorax which is the fused head and the thorax and the abdomen. while the cephalothorax is responsible for the housing of the eyes, mouthparts, and legs, the abdomen is also assigned with functions of the digestive and reproductive organs.
+Body structure: Arachnids have a body divided into two main parts, the Cephalothorax which is the fused head and the thorax and the abdomen.
+While the cephalothorax is responsible for the housing of the eyes, mouthparts, and legs, the abdomen is also assigned functions of the digestive and reproductive organs.

 Venom and silk production: Most arachnids, for example, spiders, secrete toxins to paralyze their food and threads for building webs to catch the prey or to build nests for the protection of eggs among others.